secretGeek/today-i-learned-staging/powershell/resolve_502_proxy_issue_when_remoting.md

 >	For more information, see the about_Remote_Troubleshooting Help topic.

-502 means `502 Bad Gateway` -- and I tend to think "Hmmmm, proxy?" 🤔💭
+502 means `502 Bad Gateway` -- and I tend to think "Hmmmm, proxy?" ðŸ¤”ðŸ’­

 Here's the code that failed...